nelsons-mph/pr-best-practices/README.md

    - repository's root diectory [or]
    - inside docs directory (`docs/pull_request_template.md`) [or]
    - hide it inside .github directory (`.github/pull_request_template.md`)

  7. If you are adding this PR template in a feature branch, raise a PR to  the 'default` branch so that the template reflects for each PR that will raised going forward.
 You can directly add the PR template to the 'default' branch of the repo either by a commit or by adding the file directly in GitHub on the browser.

- 8. There can be multiple PR templates for each environment such as the one below which I use for Prod code push. it is not necesasry to include everything but a more descrptive PR can serve as an all-in-one place for reference.
+ 8. There can be multiple PR templates for each environment such as the one below which I use for Prod code push. it is not necessary to include everything but a more descriptive PR can serve as an all-in-one place for reference.
  ```
  > #### PR Details:
 Purpose  | Prod Deployment (integration to master merge)